anancarv/python-artifactory/README.md

 [![Build Status](https://travis-ci.org/anancarv/python-artifactory.svg?branch=master)](https://travis-ci.org/anancarv/python-artifactory)

 `python-artifactory` is a Python library to access the [Artifactory REST API](https://www.jfrog.com/confluence/display/RTF/Artifactory+REST+API).
-This library enables you to manage Artifactory resources such as users, groups, permissions and repositories in your applications.
+This library enables you to manage Artifactory resources such as users, groups, permissions, repositories, builds and artifacts in your applications.
 This library requires at least Python 3.6